-SECTION 2 - The information you are requesting If your request is for paper and electronic records and there is a specific item of personal information/data which you are seeking, please give the details below: If your request is for CCTV footage, please provide the following information: Date Time Location Description of Incident, Vehicles and Person (s)
+SECTION 2 - The information you are requesting

+If your request is for paper and electronic records and there is a specific item of personal information/data which you are seeking, please give the details below:

-1
+If your request is for CCTV footage, please provide the following information:

+Date

+Time

+Location

+Description of Incident,

+Vehicles and Person (s)

-SECTION 3 - Requesting another person' s data
+SECTION 3 - Requesting another person's data

 An application being made by someone acting on behalf of the data subject.

-I confirm that I am acting on behalf of the e data subject, namely

-and I enclose herewith proof of my autho rity to act on behalf of th ne data subject (for

-example, a letter signed by the data subje ect authorising me, Powe r of Attorney, etc.).
+I confirm that I am acting on behalf of the data subject, namelyand I enclose herewith proof of my authority to act on behalf of the data subject (for example, a letter signed by the data subject authorising me, Power of Attorney, etc.).

-1

 Your relationship to the Data Subject

-Title (e.g. Mr) Surnames/Family Name
+Title (e.g. Mr)

+Surnames/Family Name

 First Name

 Home / Business address

-Trome / Business address

 Post Code Tel No

 Email address

 Proof of Identity

-Proof of identity of agent to help establish application should be accompanied by co -
+Proof of identity of agent to help establish your identity as the authorised agent.
+The application should be accompanied by copies of two of the following documents:

 Utilities Bill

 Driving Licence

 Passport

-Evidence of parental responsibility (if app licable)
+Evidence of parental responsibility (if applicable)

-•